 (The opening interview will be recorded, and made available on these pages, for those not available at the above times.
 The open discussion that follows will not be recorded in order that participants may speak freely.)

-Francis Rumsey discusses Richard Rohr's book Falling Upwards: A Spirituality for the Two Halves of Life with Mark Thomas.
+Francis Rumsey discusses Richard Rohr's book Falling Upwards: A Spirituality for the Two Halves of Life with Mark and Keri Thomas.
 This will be followed by open discussion with participants about the issues raised.

 Here are two quotes contained in the preface of a book in which Richard Rohr "offers a new paradigm for understanding one of the most profound of life's mysteries: how our failing can be the foundation for our ongoing spiritual growth." —